-After the destruction of the Starkiller Base, The First Order relentlessly pursue the Resistance’s fleet across the galaxy.
-As their cruisers struggle to stay out of reach of the imposing star destroyers, Rey (Daisy Ridley) struggles to convince a despondent Luke Skywalker (Mark Hamill) that the Jedi are needed once more.
-Luke cannot bring himself to face the impossible moral code of what the ‘Skywalker’ name has become; haunted by his past and the rise of Kylo Ren (Adam Driver).
+After the destruction of the Starkiller Base, The First Order relentlessly pursues the Resistance fleet across the galaxy.
+As the Resistance struggles to stay out of reach of the First Order’s star destroyers, Rey (Daisy Ridley) tries to convince a despondent Luke Skywalker (Mark Hamill) that the Jedi are needed once more.
+Luke cannot bring himself to face the impossible moral code of what the ‘Skywalker’ name has become, haunted by his past and the rise of Kylo Ren (Adam Driver).
 Meanwhile, Kylo Ren, goaded by Supreme Leader Snoke (Andy Serkis), realises the only way that he can achieve his potential: total destruction of the past…

 This is a story about the will to continue.
 Character beliefs are strained and challenged.
 People find new meaning in their mission.
 Through almost unbearable situations, our protagonists find reasons to continue the fight; whether that be through personal morality (Finn, John Boyega), in saving who and what we love (Rose, Kelly Marie Tran), or in understanding when to fight (Poe, Oscar Isaac).